 - Buffalo State Lyceum Philosophy Workshop is a free weeklong philosophy workshop for middle and/or high school students to introduce them to philosophical reasoning and topics that are relevant to their lives.

-- Merlin CCC (Missoula, MT) Philosophy in the Community Program offers philosophy-based community activities, including nature walks with guest speakers, symposia, forums for children and adults, and “Philosophy Think & Drinks.”
+- Merlin CCC (Helena, MT) Philosophy in the Community Program offers philosophy-based community activities, including nature walks with guest speakers, symposia, forums for children and adults, and “Philosophy Think & Drinks.”